Psychotherapy Services

 Couples and Families

-In relational therapy, I assist couples and families in increasing their understanding of their own patterns as well as attunement to others.
+In relational therapy, We assist couples and families in increasing their understanding of their own patterns as well as attunement to others.
 We work to establish productive communication and healthy boundaries to increase overall satisfaction and connection.
-I place high value on exploring family history and other systems that may impact the couple or family dynamic.
+We place high value on exploring family history and other systems that may impact the couple or family dynamic.
 While the work may be challenging, relational therapy is often highly rewarding.

 Eating Disorders